We are inviting you to get your respiratory syncytial virus vaccine. We call this an RSV vaccine.

 How do you get your RSV vaccine?

-To get your RSV vaccine, you can:
+To get your RSV vaccine, you can contact your doctor’s (GP) surgery and ask for an appointment.

 If you have already booked or had your RSV vaccine, you do not need another one.

-If you need a change to the way you get your vaccine, let them know when you book or at your appointment.
-These changes are called reasonable adjustments.
+If you need a change to the way you get your vaccine, let them know when you book your appointment, or when you are at your appointment.

 This could be things like:

-• giving you an appointment for a time when someone you trust can come with you
+- giving you an appointment for a time when someone you trust can come with you

-• having your vaccine in the car or at home
+- having your vaccine in the car or at home

-It is better to get your RSV vaccine on a different day from your flu and COVID 19 vaccine.
+It is better to get your RSV vaccine on a different day from your flu and COVID-19 vaccine.

 Other information